Thermal paste is a highly conductive chemical that transfers heat from the CPU to the cooler to keep it cool.

 Disassemble your computer to apply thermal paste on your new CPU.
 First, shut down your computer and unplug it from the main power.
 It will prevent you from any electric shock.
 You should also press and hold your computer’s power button for 5 to 10 seconds to discharge any residual charge.

-Next, detach all the peripheral devices connected to your computer, such as the keyboard, mouse, monitor, printer, etc. It is for your ease as it will allow you to easily place your computer down.
+Next, detach all the peripheral devices connected to your computer, such as the keyboard, mouse, monitor, printer, etc. It is for your ease as it will allow you to place your computer down easily.
 After this, place your computer on a flat surface and remove its side case when it faces the ceiling.

-Some computers have sensitive ESD (Electrostatic Discharge) components that can easily damage due to Electrostatic Discharge.
-So you will need an ESD wrist strap and rubber padding before touching your PC’s motherboard.
+Some computers have sensitive ESD (Electrostatic Discharge) components that can easily be damaged due to Electrostatic Discharge.
+So, you will need an ESD wrist strap and rubber padding before touching your PC’s motherboard.
 You should also wear well-insulated shoes on your feet during this.

 2. Detach Other Devices Connected to Your Motherboard

-Now you may need to detach some of the other devices connected to your motherboard and PSU, especially when the case of your computer is small.
-These devices include graphics cards (GPU), SSDs, DVD-ROM, etc. Computer users with bigger computer cases do not need to follow this step.
+Now, you may need to detach some of the other devices connected to your motherboard and PSU, especially when the case of your computer is small.
+These devices include graphics cards (GPU), SSDs, DVD-ROM, etc. Computer users with bigger computer cases can skip this step.

-Make enough space by moving the power and data cables here and there to easily apply thermal paste on the new CPU.
+Make enough space by moving the power and data cables here and there to apply thermal paste on the new CPU easily.
 By doing this, you will not have to take your motherboard out of the case, as applying the thermal paste on a CPU can become burdensome.

 You might need to open your motherboard and bring it out of the case, especially when you have a small PC case.
 But in most cases, it is not an obligation.
 Most computers have enough space inside their case.
 It allows us to replace the older hardware with the new one without opening the motherboard.